RommieG/Grainy-Photos-v3/content/posts/mogarraz/index.md

 Mogarraz is a small, picturesque village in the province of Salamanca, situated in the autonomous community of Castile and León in north-western Spain.
 It is nestled in the Sierra de Francia mountain range within the natural park known as Las Batuecas-Sierra de Francia.
 It is approximately 80 kilometres southwest of the city of Salamanca.

-{{< postimgexifgps "images/mogarraz-01.jpg"
+{{< postimgexifgps "images/mogarraz-14.jpg"
-"Mogarraz, an old traditional Spanish village full of history and charm" "The main street through the old part of Mogarraz.
-Traditional stone and timber-framed houses on both sides of the cobbled street." >}}
+"The main street through the old quarters of Mogarraz" "A black-and-white film photo of the main street through the old quarters of Mogarraz.
+Three-storey stone and timber-framed houses are on both sides of the cobbled street." >}}

 ## The history of Mogarraz